ugljanin/iot-executor/README.md

 # IoT Executor - IoT connector

 This project is a part of the PhD thesis where I use ESP8266 microcontrollers and controll them with the web-based dashboard.
-The dashboard allows the user to register devices using their chipid, and create programs (aka mutations) that will run on the device.
+The dashboard allows the user to register devices using their node_id, and create programs (aka mutations) that will run on the device.
 The devices are first loaded with basic sceleton that provides communication with this dashboard, and once the user assigns the script to specific ESP8266 device, it will load notify that device about pending update, the device will stop current execution, restart, download the new code and compile it, and at the end start with new code.